cmbarton/grass-mac/_pages/download-grass.md

 | GRASS 6.5 dev | 31 October 2013 | [download](http://download.osgeo.org/grass/mac/GRASS-6.5.pkg.zip) |
 | GRASS 6.4.3 stable | 30 July 2013 | [download](http://download.osgeo.org/grass/mac/GRASS-6.4.3.pkg.zip) |

+### Binary archive (GRASS 6.4.3-current)
-**An archive of all GRASS binaries I've compiled for the Mac can be found on the [OSGEO server for GRASS for Mac binaries](http://download.osgeo.org/grass/mac/)**
+An archive of all GRASS binaries I've compiled for the Mac can be found on the [OSGEO server for GRASS for Mac binaries](http://download.osgeo.org/grass/mac/)

 ### Known bugs in legacy versions
 There are several known bugs to watch out for that affect the GUI: